Pastoral care for LGBTQ Catholics: Masses, synods, and pilgrimages

 At a 1997 Mass for LGBT Catholics and their families at the Cathedral of the Sacred Heart in Richmond, Virginia, Bishop Walter Sullivan opened the liturgy by saying, "You belong here.
 It’s about time somebody says that to you."

 Robert W. McElroy, the Bishop of San Diego, held a diocesan synod on the family in October 2016 that called for improved ministry toward gay and lesbian Catholics.
 "Our belief is that all people who are gay or lesbian or transsexual or bisexual, all those who face issues of sexuality, they are all members of our family and the family of God," McElroy said.
 The summer before, the diocese invited the local chapter of DignityUSA to attend "Catholic Night" at a San Diego Padres game.

 In June 2017, Cardinal Joseph Tobin, Archbishop of Newark in the US, held a "Pilgrimage" Mass specifically for LGBT Catholics from around New York and the five dioceses in New Jersey at the Cathedral Basilica of the Sacred Heart.
-Many of the attendees were married to same-sex spouses, and participated in the Sacrament of Holy Communion.
+Many of the attendees were married to same-sex spouses and received communion.
 It was reported, however, that Tobin subsequently received hate-mail from Catholics opposed to the move.
 The director of New Ways Ministry indicated that this was a positive first step, contrasting with a church leadership that has for decades "been so silent, and unwilling to dialogue, and unwilling to pray with L.G.B.T.
 Catholics".
-The event was organized by gay ministries within the Church of the Sacred Heart in South Plainfield, New Jersey, and the Church of the Precious Blood in Monmouth Beach.
+The event was organized by gay ministries at the Church of the Sacred Heart in South Plainfield, New Jersey, and the Church of the Precious Blood in Monmouth Beach.